shlomihod/scenario/README.md

 * Extra spaces in the beginning of a line with NONSTRICT mode won't be reported to user (yet the scenario will return success)
 * Extra space in the end of a line with STRICT mode are ignored
 * O Actor cann't be used for checking empty lines, even with STRICT mode
+* Empty SNR file for only printing running doesn't work sometimes, only part of the printing is shown.
+Probably flush buffer issues.